 An official online application must be completed in its entirety .
 Incomplete applications will not be accepted.

 - All applications will be closely reviewed for relevant experience, education, and training.

 - Candidates best meeting the needs of the department will be invited to the physical agility test.
 This test consists of four timed components:

 - Dummy Pull - 165 lb dummy 35' in 10 seconds

 - Agility Wall - 1 successful climb in 30 seconds

 - 1.5 Mile Run - In 13 minutes or less

 Successful candidates will be invited to an oral interview, tentatively scheduled for later that same day or the following day.Successful candidates will be placed on an employment eligible list from which hires may be made.
 The employment eligible list is valid for up to one year, unless exhausted sooner.Candidates considered for hire must undergo a comprehensive background investigation, which includes (but is not limited to) LiveScan fingerprinting, polygraph exam, credit check, reference/employer checks, DOJ and FBI checks, etc.Upon a conditional offer of employment, a psychological examination and a pre-placement medical evaluation/drug screening must be completed with acceptable results.Upon hire, employee is subject to further reporting from DOJ via subsequent arrest notification.PLEASE NOTE: Our primary means of communication with applicants/candidates is sent via email; therefore, please include a valid email address on your application.

 Please review the following common disqualifiers.
 If any items listed pertain to you, you will be automatically disqualified in the background investigation.
 You may, at this time want to screen yourself and withdraw prior to starting the recruitment process.
 Illegal use or possession of drugs

-The following examples of illegal drug use or possession will be considered automatic disqualifiers for applicants, with no exceptions:
+The following examples of illegal drug use or possession may be considered automatic disqualifiers for applicants, with some exceptions: